 - Full PPE is required at the wet bench in Cobleigh 525 and at the two wet benches in the first room of Barnard 107.
 Full PPE is also required when using concentrated tetramethyl ammonium hydroxide in the developer bench.
 Full PPE includes an apron, a face shield, safety glasses or splash goggles, and chemical gloves when working inside the sash of a wet bench. - All process containers must be labeled prior to filling. - Never stack chemical containers. - Never set chemical containers higher than the bench working surface or a hot plate surface. - Never work in a wet bench requiring PPE without a designated buddy.
-Refer to the section below on the buddy system. - Never place hands or fingers in chemicals. - Do not taste, touch, or smell chemicals. - Never use chemicals in a bench where they are not authorized. - Do not mix, heat, dispose, or otherwise use chemicals in an unauthorized manner. - Work with chemicals in an exhausted fume hood or wet bench. - Never mix acids and solvents. - Never dispose of solvents down water drains or water down solvent drains. - Change your gloves if they might be contaminated. - Never remove chemicals from the lab without permission. - Do not interrupt other users working with chemicals. - If you are unsure of handling or safety procedures, ask a staff member.
+Refer to the section below on the buddy system. - Never place hands or fingers in chemicals. - Do not taste, touch, or smell chemicals. - Never use chemicals in a bench where they are not authorized. - Do not mix, heat, dispose, or otherwise use chemicals in an unauthorized manner. - Work with chemicals in an exhausted fume hood or wet bench. - Never mix acids and solvents. - Never dispose of solvents down water drains or water down solvent drains. - Change your gloves if they might be contaminated. - Never remove chemicals from the lab without permission. - Do not interrupt other users working with chemicals. - 11.
+If you are unsure of handling or safety procedures, ask a staff member. - 12.
+When pouring, ensure the entire container stays inside of the hood. - 13.
+Set the chemical bottle on the bench before capping or uncapping it.